laurenowens21/cs153Project/README.md

 ## Project Overview

-This project investigates whether augmenting a real medical imaging dataset with LLM-generated synthetic radiology reports and AI-generated chest X-ray images improves binary classification of rare findings in the NIH ChestX-ray14 dataset.
+This project investigates the augmentation of synthetic medical imaging data (X-ray images) and associated patient reports in a real medical imaging dataset.
+In this project, I couple the synthetic medical images with LLM-generated synthetic radiology reports to introduce symptom, age, gender, and associated condition diversity.
+Focusing on  **Pneumothorax**, and **Emphysema**, we aim to see if the LLM-generated report and diffusion model-generated chest X-ray images improves binary classification of these conditions in the NIH ChestX-ray14 dataset.

-Three rare pathology classes are studied: **Hernia**, **Pneumothorax**, and **Emphysema**.

 ---

-## Motivation
+## Problem and Insight

+In public medical imaging datasets, there is severe class imbalance for rare or anatomically minor medical findings.
-Rare medical findings suffer from severe class imbalance in public datasets.
-NIH ChestX-ray14 contains over 100,000 images but many pathology classes have fewer than 2,000 labeled examples.
+The NIH Chest X-ray14 dataset contains over 100,000 images but many pathology classes have fewer than 2,000 labeled examples.
-Training classifiers directly on imbalanced data yields poor sensitivity on the minority class — exactly the class that matters most clinically.
+Training classifiers directly on imbalanced data yields poor sensitivity and accuracy on these minority classes, many of which are medically significant.

-Synthetic data generation offers a potential mitigation: if generated images are realistic enough, they can serve as additional training signal.
-This project tests that hypothesis with a controlled before/after experiment.
+Previous work has investigated the use of synthetic data generation to add more images to these datasets or add more demographic diversity to these datasets and have shown that most promising results have occurred in models trained on combination of real and synthetic data ([Stanford Medicine Magazine]((https://stanmed.stanford.edu/generative-ai-synthetic-data-promise/)).
+Therefore, I chose to use Cloudflare diffusion models to generate medical images and
+LLMs to generate medical records to evaluate if the addition of these synthetic records would result in increased detection of rare medical findings.

 ---